 So, yeah.
 Clean that website up.

-I know that WOM advertising sounds a little like black magic, as if when you provide a good thing then everyone will go raving about it.
+Word-of-mouth marketing might sound a little like black magic as if when you provide a good thing, everyone will go raving about it.

 - 85% of consumers trust online reviews just as much as they trust an organic word-of-mouth recommendation